LispCookbook/cl-cookbook/sockets.md

     (create-client 12321 (make-array 8 :element-type '(unsigned-byte 8)))

 Voilà!
 You should see a vector `#(1 2 3 4 5 6 7 8)` on the first REPL
+and the output

+  Sending data
+  Receiving data
-and `#(8 7 6 5 4 3 2 1)` on the second one.
+  #(8 7 6 5 4 3 2 1)

+on the second one.

 ## Credit

-This guide originally comes from [shortsightedsid](https://gist.github.com/shortsightedsid/71cf34282dfae0dd2528)
+This guide originally comes from [shortsightedsid](https://gist.github.com/shortsightedsid/71cf34282dfae0dd2528) and was edited.